FormidableLabs/builder-react-component/README.md

 assumed to be:

 1. The desired file name of the distribution files and dash-cased.
-2. The desired default exported class name when converted to camel-cased.
+2. The desired default exported class name when converted to PascalCase.

 So, if a `package.json` has: